Press Kit

 at Universal Preservation Hall

-UPH is a year-round entertainment venue that opened in late 2018 in Saratoga Springs’ friendly, walkable downtown, presenting top-tier live music, theatre and special events on an arena stage in an 1871 Victorian Gothic church.
+UPH is a year-round entertainment venue that opened in March 2020 in Saratoga Springs’ friendly, walkable downtown, presenting top-tier live music, theatre and special events on an arena stage in an 1871 Victorian Gothic church.

 13,000 square feet